xiawuchalei/interview-test-angular/README.md

 - List of students on the home page
 - API endpoint to return the full list of students

-We ask that you spend two hours to do this test and start by taking a Fork of this repository.
+We ask that you spend as much of the allotted time to do this test and start by taking a Fork of this repository.

 ## Your Details
 Please enter/replace your details below.